Dispute Attorney: Expert Legal Representation for Complex Cases in Turks & Caicos

 He heads up the firm’s cross-border disputes practice.
 He is a licensed Insolvency Practitioner (Turks and Caicos Islands), and a Fellow of INSOL.

-After completing pupillage with a prestigious London Barristers’ chambers, he was originally in practice at the criminal Bar.
+After completing pupillage with a prestigious London Barristers’ chambers with a specialism in divorce and related issues for UHNWIs across many and varied jurisdictions, he was originally in practice at the criminal Bar.
 Tim’s work focus is court, across wide areas of law.
-In addition to high value commercial litigation, he heads a team of experienced public and constitutional law litigators with a track record of significant success both at trial and on appeal in many groundbreaking cases across courts throughout the Region.
+In addition to high value commercial litigation, he heads a team of experienced public and constitutional law litigators with a track record of significant success both at trial and on appeal in many groundbreaking cases across courts throughout the Region: same-sex rights, habeas corpus, immigration and nationality, litigation funding (leading to the introduction of legal aid in the Turks and Caicos Islands) asylum and constitutionally protected rights to equality and the right to travel.

 He has deep experience in the strategic aspects of preparing for, running, winning and sometimes simply avoiding “bet-the-company” disputes.
 As part of the firm’s leadership, he understands the need to deliver a commercial approach to busy co-counsel and end-user clients.
+Where settlement is the best outcome for a client, he is used to finding the pressure points needed for delivery of that outcome.
 He is widely known for his dispute work involving governments.

 He also has experience of offshore digital assets issues.
 Including regulation and related enforcement.

-Tim has given expert evidence many times in a wide range of onshore jurisdictions on issues including statutory interpretation, economic torts, limitation and calculation of damages.
+Tim has given expert evidence many times in a wide range of onshore jurisdictions on issues including arbitration and arbitrability, statutory interpretation, economic torts, limitation and calculation of damages.
 Also, corporate insolvency issues, trustee duties, choice of law and jurisdiction provisions, directors’ duties, confidentiality legislation and judgment enforcement.
 His expert evidence has been given in the context both of litigation and arbitration.
+Jurisdictions in respect of which he has recently testified include BVI, England & Wales, Nevis and Guyana.

 His “big ticket” contentious insolvency experience includes the Baha Mar resort in The Bahamas.
 He is also a Fellow of the Chartered Institute of Arbitrators.